-TIBTransaction Every project that uses IBX must have at least one TIBTransaction component.
+- TIBTransaction Every project that uses IBX must have at least one TIBTransaction component.
 Firebird is a transaction oriented database and all operations must take place in the context of a transaction.
 Its properties determine the transaction isolation (see Firebird documentation).
 A TIBTransaction is typically provided with the TIBDatabase and linked to it by the TIBDatabase DefaultTransaction property.
-See 5.2.

-TIBQuery This component is a descendent of TDataset and generates the dataset from the results of an SQL query (Select statement or a Stored Procedure that returns a results set).
+See 5.2. - TIBQuery This component is a descendent of TDataset and generates the dataset from the results of an SQL query (Select statement or a Stored Procedure that returns a results set).
 The SQL query used is given by its SQL property.
 This can be parameterised with the values of the parameters set before the query is executed.
 When the "active" property is set to true then the query is executed and the results set returned.
 When "active" is set to false, the results set is discarded.
-The dataset is read only unless its "UpdateObject" property references a TIBUpdateSQL or a TIBUpdate object.

-The TIBQuery's properties must identify the database and the transaction used for executing the query.
+Its properties must identify the database and the transaction used for executing the query.
 See 6.5.

-TIBUpdateSQL This component may be referenced from a TIBQuery component and is used to support updateable queries.
+TIBUpdateSQL This component can be linked a TIBQuery component and is used to support updateable queries.
 It provides SQL statements to:

-- Delete the current row in the results set - Refresh (from the database) the current row in the results set - Update the current row in the database to match the (modified) values in the database - Insert a new row into the database.
+- · Delete the current row in the results set - Refresh (from the database) the current row in the results set - Update the current row in the database to match the (modified) values in the database - Insert a new row into the database.